Port Chicago disaster

-The Port Chicago disaster was a deadly munitions explosion of the ship SS E. A. Bryan that occurred on July 17, 1944, at the Port Chicago Naval Magazine in Port Chicago, California, United States.
-Munitions detonated while being loaded onto a cargo vessel bound for the Pacific Theater of Operations, killing 320 sailors and civilians and injuring 390 others.
-Approximately two-thirds of the dead and injured were enlisted African American sailors.
+The Port Chicago disaster was a deadly munitions explosion of the ship SS E. A. Bryan on July 17, 1944, at the Port Chicago Naval Magazine in Port Chicago, California, United States.
+Munitions being loaded onto a cargo vessel bound for the Pacific Theater of Operations detonated, killing 320 sailors and civilians and injuring at least 390 others.

-A month later, unsafe conditions inspired hundreds of servicemen to refuse to load munitions, an act known as the Port Chicago Mutiny.
-Fifty men—called the "Port Chicago 50"—were convicted of mutiny and sentenced to 15 years of prison and hard labor, as well as a dishonorable discharge.
+A month later, the unsafe conditions prompted hundreds of servicemen to refuse to load munitions, an act known as the Port Chicago Mutiny.
+More than 200 were convicted of various charges.
+Fifty of these men—called the "Port Chicago 50"—were convicted of mutiny and sentenced to 15 years of prison and hard labor, as well as a dishonorable discharge.
 Forty-seven of the 50 were released in January 1946; the remaining three served additional months in prison.

-During and after the trial, questions were raised about the fairness and legality of the court-martial proceedings.
-Owing to public pressure, the United States Navy reconvened the courts-martial board in 1945; the court affirmed the guilt of the convicted men.
+During and after the mutiny court-martial, questions were raised about the fairness and legality of the proceedings.
+Owing to public pressure, the United States Navy reconvened the courts-martial board in 1945—that board re-affirmed convictions.
+Those convictions stood until 2024, when the Navy posthumously exonerated all 256 men convicted during the courts-martial, including the Port Chicago 50.

 Widespread publicity surrounding the case turned it into a cause célèbre among Americans opposing discrimination targeting African Americans; it and other race-related Navy protests of 1944–45 led the Navy to change its practices and initiate the desegregation of its forces beginning in February 1946.
 In 1994, the Port Chicago Naval Magazine National Memorial was dedicated to the lives lost in the disaster.

-On June 11, 2019, a concurrent resolution sponsored by U.S. Representative Mark DeSaulnier was introduced in the 116th United States Congress.
-The resolution will recognize the victims of the explosion and officially exonerates the 50 men court-martialed by the Navy.
-As of 2022, the resolution is still marked as introduced.